 - Be prepared if something doesn’t work right.
 What if the network goes down in the classroom?
-What if the videoconferencing application stops?
+What if the web conferencing application stops?
 What would you do?
 Just include a simple statement about contingency plans.

 - What if you are the remote person?
 Do you have someone to get the classroom started?
 A TA and/or Student helper(s)?

 - Have a plan to start the first class early.
-Get everything set up for yourself and open the videoconferencing to have the remote students join to make sure everyone is ready by class time.
+Get everything set up for yourself and open the web conferencing to have the remote students join to make sure everyone is ready by class time.

 Post course materials in Blackboard

-- Update syllabus to include COVID 19 information Provost.
-Also include a continuity plan in case changes, such as technical issues, course changes, or moving to remote teaching.
+- Update syllabus to include web conferencing information.
+Also include a continuity plan in case changes, such as technical issues, or course changes.

 - Make sure Blackboard course site is up to date